ibm-cloud-docs/containers/cs_storage_cos.md

       ```
       {: pre}

 9. Install the `ibm-object-storage-plugin` in your cluster.
 When you install the plug-in, pre-defined storage classes are added to your cluster.
 If you completed the previous step for limiting the {{site.data.keyword.cos_full_notm}} plug-in to access only the Kubernetes secrets that hold your {{site.data.keyword.cos_full_notm}} service credentials and you are still targeting the `templates` directory, change directories to your working directory.

   - **For OS X and Linux:**

       **VPC Gen 2 clusters** To enable authorized IPs on VPC Gen 2, set the `--set bucketAccessPolicy=true` flag.
       {: note}
         ```
-        helm ibmc install ibm-object-storage-plugin ibm-helm/ibm-object-storage-plugin --set license=true [--set bucketAccessPolicy=true]
+        helm ibmc install ibm-object-storage-plugin ibm-helm/ibm-object-storage-plugin --set license=true [--set bucketAccessPolicy=false]
         ```
         {: pre}